pmurph0305/fcc-randomquotes/README.md

 You can run it locally with `npm start`

-Or you can visit the website linked above to view the gh-pages version.
+Or you can visit the website in the description above to view the gh-pages version.